SoftwareAG/terracotta-cloud/kubernetes/helm/terracotta/README.md

 # Terracotta

-The [Terracotta 5.x OSS](http://www.terracotta.org/) offering includes the following:
+The [Terracotta 10.x enterprise](http://www.terracotta.org/) offering includes the following:

  *  Ehcache 3.x compatibility
+ *  TC Store compatibility
  *  Distributed In-Memory Data Management with fault-tolerance via Terracotta Server (1 stripe – active with optional mirror)
  *  In memory off-heap storage - take advantage of all the RAM in your server
+ *  Fast Restartable Store - persist to disk in memory data across restarts

 ## Quick Start